openstack-archive/networking-ovs-dpdk/doc/source/usage.rst

     enable_plugin networking-ovs-dpdk https://github.com/stackforge/networking-ovs-dpdk master

-Virtual Machines using vhost-user need to be backed by hugepages.
+Note: Virtual Machines using vhost-user need to be backed by hugepages.
+For correct operation of OpenVSwitch the total logical CPU count on the host should not exceed the number of queues available on the physical networking interfaces.
+That's a limitation that should be fixed in newer versions of OVS.

 Example::